 Fractional shares with Roofstock allow you to own a whole or fractional interest in single-family properties.
 You receive potential passive income and tax benefits with no property management responsibilities.

 With Roofstock One, you can buy shares of a property’s equity beginning at 1/10th.
 This could help you minimize risk by diversifying your money across multiple investment properties.

 In the beginning, Roofstock keeps a 10% investment share in every Roofstock One property.
 They do this so that investors know that they are partnering in the investment and are fully invested in wanting to see it succeed.
 As far as liquidity goes, you’ll need to keep Roofstock One properties for at least six months.
 After that, Roofstock will give investors options such as converting to traditional ownership or, at times, the opportunity to redeem shares.

-It's important to point out the 6-month ownership requirement only applies to fractional share ownership in Roofstock One properties.
-If you buy an entire investment property through Roofstock's main service, you can sell your property at any time.
+It’s important to point out that the 6-month ownership requirement only applies to fractional share ownership in Roofstock One properties.
+If you buy an entire investment property through Roofstock’s main service, you can sell your property at any time.